-The descendant of all domesticated cats is the Near Eastern Wildcat also called the African wildcat.
-The two waves of dispersal mentioned before started from the Near East then later from Egypt.
+The ancestor of all domesticated cats is the Near Eastern Wildcat, also called the African wildcat.
+The two waves of dispersal mentioned above started from the Near East then later from Egypt.

-DNA tests revealed that the mutation was only during the Ottoman Empire.
-The pattern then became quite common during the 18th century in Europe, southwest Asia, and Africa according to researchers.
+DNA tests have revealed that the mutation began during the Ottoman Empire.
+The pattern then became quite common during the 18th century in Europe, southwest Asia, and Africa, according to researchers.

 Fact #11 – King Cheetah and Tabby Cat Relationship Revealed

-The same tabby gene found in our domesticated cats can also be found in the wild king cheetahs.
-If you’re not that familiar, rare king cheetahs are the species which are not spotted.
-They have dark stripes instead running along their backs.
+The same tabby gene found in our domesticated cats can also be found in wild king cheetahs.
+If you’re not that familiar, king cheetahs are a rare variation on the species which are not spotted.
+They have dark stripes running along their backs instead.

-If in domesticated cats the genes made the stripes into blotches, then it is the opposite for the cheetahs.
+While in domesticated cats the genes made the stripes into blotches, it’s the opposite for the cheetahs.
 The gene turns the spots into stripes.
 Interesting, huh?

 Fact #12 – Tabby Cat Brain Map

-In one study, it was revealed that domestic tabby cats had a lighter brain weight compared to its wildcat ancestor.
-They also have thicker skulls that are twice than that of a wildcat.
-During the fetus stage, both have the same number of brain cells but significantly differ just before birth.
+In one study, it was revealed that domestic tabby cats had a lighter brain weight compared to their wild cat ancestors.
+They also have thicker skulls that are twice as thick as those of a wildcat.
+During the fetus stage, both have the same number of brain cells but this significantly changes just before birth.
 It means that each of the species’ brain adapts to its environment.

 One specific difference is that the wild cats still have the brain cells responsible for their exceptional color vision.
 This is in contrast to the domestic cats which don’t have this anymore.
 They instead have cells that are more attuned to dim light and more sensitive to motion.

-But it doesn’t mean that the tabby cats we have now are not smarter than anything.
-They just had to evolve in response to their ever-changing environment.
-This is the same as the human species.
+But it doesn’t mean that the tabby cats we have now are not smart.
+They simply had to evolve in response to their ever-changing environment, just like humans.

 Fact #13 – Heaviest Living Tabby Cat Recorded

-Meow set the world record for the heaviest tabby cat at 39.1 lbs. for a 2-year-old cat at that time.
-It is an orange and white tabby which was turned over to a shelter because its owner couldn’t take care of it anymore.
+Meow the tabby set the world record for the heaviest tabby cat at 39.1 lbs. for a 2-year-old cat at that time.
+It was an orange-and-white tabby which was turned over to a shelter because its owner couldn’t take care of it anymore.

-The shelter planned on giving it a special diet plan for it to be ready for adoption.
+The shelter planned on giving it a special diet for it to be ready for adoption.

 Fact #14 – Cat Fertility

-Dusty the tabby cat, which was born in 1935 in Texas produced 420 kittens over its lifetime.
-Its last kitten was born in June 1952 and its last litter age was at 18.
+Dusty the tabby cat, who was born in 1935 in Texas, produced 420 kittens over its lifetime.
+Its last kitten was born in June 1952 and its last litter age was 18.